Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Read the best LGBTQ+ books to celebrate Pride Month, Banned Book Week, and beyond.
-I share my top ten picks for adults below, followed by even more of the most popular adult (and young adult) books to choose from.
+Read the best LGBTQ+ books for adults to celebrate Pride Month, Banned Book Week, and beyond.
+I share my top ten book recommendations below, followed by even more of the most popular adult bestsellers and award-winners to choose from.

 You’ll truly walk a mile in someone else’s shoes with these fiction and non-fiction picks, which showcase characters often silenced in books.
 Let’s get literary!